EPZElowna/Cloudflare-Rules/README.md

 ## Your Site should now be fully Protected against DDoS Attacks.
 If you need further help, dont hesitate to DM me on Discord: 36lw / ID: 186672191218253825
 Thanks for reading this and i hope i could help you <3

+# My Cloudflare Testsite is: https://femboydominator88.org/bd or https://femboydominator88.org/ normally.
+Port is like always 443